alejandrods/Cover-Letter-Generator-gpt2/README.md

 ```
 Dear James,

-I'm Alejandro Díaz, an experienced pilot, and I would like to express my
+I'm Alex Díaz, an experienced pilot, and I would like to express my
 ```
 **GENERATED**
 ```
 Dear James,

-I'm Alejandro Díaz, a experienced pilot, and I would like to express my sincere interest in the Pilot position you have available with the Aviation School.
+I'm Alex Díaz, a experienced pilot, and I would like to express my sincere interest in the Pilot position you have available with the Aviation School.
 My education and my experience in flying students would make me a valuable asset to your school.
 As a proven and experienced Air Force
 ```
 ___